wambugu71/pdsnd_github_wambugu_kinyua/README.md

 ### Description
 -  The  aim of  this  project  is  to  analyse  the  US bike  share  datasets.
 - we are to explore  the  dataset  so as  to gain insights  from the datasets.
+- The  student  had  to write  the  code  to import  the  datasets  and  answer  some  intresting  questions  from the datasets, which was  in an interactive session by  the  user  keying  in the  raw  inputs.
 ### Files used
 files  used  in the  project are:
 > 1.  `bikeshre.py`